bemozi/bemozi.github.io/CONTRIBUTING.md

 ## Suggesting Enhancements

-We welcome suggestions for new features and improvements!
+We highly value suggestions for new features and improvements.
+To propose an enhancement:

 *  Open an issue with the label `[Feature Request]`.
 *  Clearly describe the feature, explaining **why** it would be valuable to Statim users and how it aligns with the local-first, auditable principle.